 152,000 Club Carlson points gets you:

-- 2 nights at a Category 7 hotel, like the Radisson Blu Le Metropolitan Hotel, Paris Eiffel
+140,000 Club Carlson points gets you 2 nights at the Radisson Blu Le Metropolitan Paris Eiffel and a view of the Eiffel Tower

 So unless you’re a few nights short of Gold or Concierge status, it makes more sense to choose double points instead of double nights for Club Carlson’s Points or Nights promotion.